Ultrafast simultaneous manipulation of multiple ferroic orders through nonlinear phonon excitation: Discussion

 The enhancement of the ferroelectric contribution can be well reproduced by our calculations of the $\chi^{(i)}$ tensor-component modulations due to the transient lattice distortion induced by nonlinear phononic rectification.
 Intriguingly, the lattice polarizations of the $A_1$ phonon have opposite signs due to the counter-phase motion of the cations along the direction of ferroelectric polarization, $\mathbf{P}_\mathrm{FE}$, and nearly cancel each other out.
 In turn, they enhance the SHG tensor components directly, therefore leading to a larger $\mathbf{P}(2\omega)$ in comparison to the equilibrium state that our measurements pick up.
-While our theory captures the ferroelectric SHG features, the microscopic mechanism responsible for the enhancement of the antiferromagnetic contribution remains an open question, and we provide a number of possible explanations below that will have to be tested in the future.
+While our theory captures the ferroelectric SHG features well, a direct calculation of the antiferromagnetic SHG tensor is beyond the scope of this work.
+Our calculations indicate however that both the exchange interaction and magnetocrystalline anisotropy, which are responsible for the magnetic ordering, are enhanced by the rectified displacements of the $A_1$ modes.
+This mechanism of magnetic-interaction control through phonons has been shown for nonpolar magnets before \cite{Fechner2018,Khalsa2018,Rodriguez-Vega2020,Padmanabhan2022}.
+As a result, this modification leads to a more robust magnetic ordering and likely to changes of the antiferromagnetic $\chi^{(c)}$ tensor components, similar to the ferroelectric case.
+The fully-symmetric $A_1$ modes by definition preserve the symmetry of the system and while they leave the relative distances between the iron ions mostly unchanged, they modify the relative distances between the iron and oxygen ions.
+This could further affect the Dzyaloshinskii-Moriya interaction that is responsible for the noncollinear arrangement of spins in BiFeO$_3$.